Scholarships for Sophomores, Juniors & Seniors

 Designed to support a print or broadcast communications major, this scholarship is awarded to a full-time undergraduate student.
 The recipient must have an overall grade point average of 3.0, display talent and enthusiasm for writing and demonstrate financial need.
 Recipients may receive this scholarship for up to four years as long as the student maintains the eligibility requirements.

-Designed to recognize outstanding students who are enrolled in mass communication, the Robert Ewing Honor Scholarships will recognize at least six continuing students who have a 3.5 grade point average or higher and whose performance demonstrates their aptitude in mass communication by rewarding them with a scholarship for at least $400 per semester, renewable for up to two years.
+Designed to recognize outstanding students who are enrolled in mass communication, the Robert Ewing Honor Scholarships will recognize continuing students who have a 3.5 grade point average or higher and whose performance demonstrates their aptitude in mass communication by rewarding them with a scholarship for at least $500 per semester.
 In cases where need is demonstrated, additional funds may be available.
 To qualify, students must be enrolled in the School, have completed at least 45 college-level hours, and have demonstrated outstanding performance in mass communication courses.
-Scholarships are awarded on a competitive basis and are renewable for up to two years.
+Scholarships are awarded on a competitive basis.
 Students must maintain a 3.5 LSU grade point average to renew the scholarship and must remain mass communication majors.
 Exceptions to criteria can be made by the dean of the School.

 The James S. Featherston Scholarship is awarded to a full-time student classified as a junior in the Manship School of Mass Communication.
 Recipients must have an interest in print journalism, including working for a daily newspaper, magazine, trade publication, public relations journal or other publication.
 Recipients must have a grade-point average of at least 3.0.
 This is a one-time award.